bkfleet1/horiseon/README.md

 >>> 'git push origin main/horiseon'

 At this point the developement environment on the developer's local machine and GitHub repository were established and ready for code refactoring.
 Below is an screen capture of the horiseon repository ![horiseon github repository](./assets/images/github1.png)

-The following narrative details the refactoring of the code contained in the .html and .css files to satisfy the acceptance criteria.

 ## HTML File Modifications